NOA-ReACT/wrf_ensembly/docs/core-concepts.md

   observations[("Observations")] --> dart
 ```

 Since the system is an **Ensemble** assimilation system, the forward run is actually a set of forward runs, one for each member of the ensemble.
-Then, DART is used to produce the analysis (for all members) and you can optionally use essembly to get ensemble statistics (e.g. mean, spread).
+Then, DART is used to produce the analysis (for all members) and you can optionally use ensembly to get ensemble statistics (e.g. mean, spread).

 Since the output of WRF does not include all variables to start the model (think SST, the model doesn't advance it but you need it to initialise), at the end of each cycle we combine the analysis with a set of initial conditions generated for that cycle's end time.
 Hopefully the figure below clarifies this: